west352/todo-list/README.md

 - Add a todo item into the list of todo-items.
 - Toggle a todo item if it is finished.
 The finished todo item will be shown in grey color and crossed out with a line.
 - Toggle all the items in the todo list by clicking the checkbox beside adding a new todo item input field.
+- A todo item can be updated from the list.
 - A todo item can also be deleted from the list.
 - Delete all the todo items in the list by pressing the "DELETE ALL" button at the bottom.
 The window will alert the user to confirm the action.
 - The application also supports mobile users.